Lavender: Propagating, Growing, Harvesting, & Uses

 The scent was so light and airy I fell in love and decided to order some seeds and grow my own!
 I have now graduated to growing many different varieties.
 I love the fragrance and beauty of Lavender in my garden.

-In case you’re wondering… you can purchase your own Lavender Body Lotion or ANYTHING you can think of in Lavender from the same family farm: Tantivy Farm in Virginia.
+In case you’re wondering… you can purchase your own Lavender Body Lotion, lavender oil or ANYTHING you can think of in Lavender from the same family farm: Tantivy Farm in Virginia.

 Back to the subject at hand.
 Lavender is a beautiful addition to any garden.
 This versatile herb is prized not only for its soothing and relaxing fragrance and its lovely purple blooms but also for its many purported benefits in the garden, at home, and for the body.

 The wonderful thing about lavender is that it’s so easy to plant and care for that you’ll want to have it in your herb garden every year.
 Want to find out more about growing this herb in your garden?
 Then this is for you!

 - English lavender

 - Spanish lavender

 Lavender or Lavandula angustifolia is a genus of flowering plants in the mint family, Lamiaceae.
 Lavender is a native plant originally found in the Mediterranean region.
 It’s a drought-tolerant plant that doesn’t like its roots to be too wet .